eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 22
     :dedent: 4

-Explain that here we created random variables by operation.
-In short, this means that you can now perform the operations "+", "-", "*", "/" and "**" (the power operator in Python) on any two nodes of your graph, giving a new node.
-It is possible to perform these operations between two random variables or between random variables and general data types of Python (integer, float, and so on).
+Notice here we created  a new random variable `final_grade`, by subtracting random variables `class_size` and `background` from ranodm variable `grade`.
+In short, this illustrates that you can perform operations "+", "-", "*", "/" and "**" (the power operator in Python) on any two random variables, to get a new random variable.
+It is possible to perform these operations between two random variables additionally to the general data types of Python (integer, float, and so on).

 Please keep in mind that **parameters defined via operations will not be included in your list of parameters in the journal file**.
 However, all parameters that are part of the operation, and are not fixed, will be included, so you can easily perform the required operations on the final result to get these parameters, if necessary.